 The best way to find the right saddle and adjust it properly is to take it on a trail (wearing your usual biking clothes).
 A spin around the bike store parking lot won't tell you much about a saddle.
 Luckily, some bike shops offer test saddles that can taken on trails for real testing.
 There's definitely trial and error involved, but eventually you'll find the saddle perfectly suited to your riding style and body shape.

-For more information on mountain biking and other outdoor sports, take a look at the links on the next page.
+For more information on mountain biking and other outdoor sports, take a look at the links below.